csobrien90/obrien-trombone/README.md

 # Chad O'Brien Web Site

 *This website is my landing page as a freelance musician.
-It is a mobile-first, responsive design using HTML5, CSS3, and JavaScript.
-This site also serves as my final project for the Code Louisville Front End Web Development class; below are the CSS and JS features required for successful completion of the course.*
+It is a mobile-first, responsive design using HTML5, CSS3, JavaScript, and a little PHP.
+This site also serves as my final project for the Code Louisville Front End Web Development class; below are the CSS and JS features required for successful completion of the course.
+You can view the live site at <http://www.obrientrombone.com>*

 ## CSS features